What Are Adverse Childhood Experiences?

 When I studied for my CBT training, I remember a statistic that suggested that we are about 30% more likely to develop problems with anxiety if our biological parents had problems with anxiety.
 This figure means that if your parents experienced anxiety, you are more genetically vulnerable to experiencing anxiety.
 The other 70% was put down to environmental factors such as what we see happen around us, whether that be at home, school, or other social settings.
 Please note, these figures may have changed since I did my training a few years ago!

 Environmental Factors Linked To Anxiety

 If you grew up with an anxious caregiver, you could have learnt how to think and behave in an anxious way and this learning can stay with you way into adulthood.
 For example, if one of your parents held the belief that ‘thinking of the worst-case scenario means that anything better than that is a bonus,’ it is likely that at some point you will pick up on that idea and start to believe it yourself.
-The reason for this is that your children look up to and respect you (not all the time admittedly!) and will model how you think and behave because that is what is modelled to them.
+The reason for this is that children learn what is modelled to them.
 If a parent is phobic and frightened of things, the child can learn this by what they observe in their environment.

 Learning To Think & Behave In An Anxious Way